troglobit/troglobit.github.io/_howtos/multicast-howto.markdown

 higher TTL.
 Set it only as high as the number of hops you want this to be forwarded!

-> Note: multicast is used for A LOT of protocols, many of which was only
+> Multicast is used for A LOT of protocols, many of which was only ever
-> ever intended to be either link-local or limited to the LAN.
+> intended to be either link-local or limited to the LAN.
+Check with
+> the appropriate standard (RFCs are freely available online) before
+> attempting something foolish that may cause unintended side effects.

 For such cases when you want to connect two remote sites and make them into one big LAN you might be better off using, e.g. a bridged SSL VPN